-i.
+- i.
 Private hearing.
 A formal hearing is conducted in private.
 The complainant(s) (if applicable), respondent(s), and advisor(s) are allowed to attend the entire portion of the hearing at which information is presented.

-- Admission of any other individual to the hearing is at the discretion of the Student Conduct Authority. - ii.
+Admission of any other individual to the hearing is at the discretion of the Student Conduct Authority. - ii.
 Scheduling.
 Formal hearings are scheduled based on the availability of the complainant(s) (if applicable), respondent(s), person providing information on behalf of the University, and the hearing body.
 Student availability is determined based on academic class schedules and requirements.
 Absent exigent circumstances, lack of availability based upon personal matters, employment schedules, or the availability of an advisor, advocate, or legal representative are not considered in scheduling a formal hearing.
 A student should select as an advisor a person whose schedule reasonably allows attendance at the scheduled date and time for the hearing. - iii.
 Witnesses.
-In a formal hearing, appropriate Appropriate witnesses identified by the Student Conduct Authority, complainant(s), or respondent(s) may be invited-to the hearing to provide information in support of, or challenging responsibility of the alleged violation(s).
+Appropriate witnesses identified by the Student Conduct Authority, complainant(s), or respondent(s) may be invited-to the hearing to provide information in support of, or challenging responsibility of the alleged violation(s).
 Absent extraordinary circumstances, any witnesses must be identified at the information session or by the date otherwise given in a notice of allegations or other communication from the Student Conduct Authority.
-Potential witnesses who could have been reasonably known or identified during the course of the University investigation, but who were not otherwise provided by the individual afforded the opportunity to do so, will not be invited to a Formal Hearing..
+Potential witnesses who could have been reasonably known or identified during the course of the University investigation, but who were not otherwise provided by the individual afforded the opportunity to do so, will not be invited to a Formal Hearing.
 Only witnesses providing relevant and permissible information will be invited.
-Witnesses identified solely on the basis of character reference will not be allowed to participate in the fact-finding portion of a hearing.
+Witnesses identified solely on the basis of character reference will not be allowed to participate in the factfinding portion of a hearing.
 In identifying appropriate witnesses, individuals shall supply the name, email and a summary of information the witness will provide to address the student conduct code allegations.
 Witnesses will be invited by the Student Conduct Authority.
-Formal hearings will be scheduled within a timeframe to allow witnesses reasonable notice to participate, but a proceeding will not be In unreasonably delayed or disrupted based on the ease availability of a formal hearing, the witnesses.
+Formal hearings will be scheduled within a timeframe to allow witnesses reasonable notice to participate, but a proceeding will not be unreasonably delayed or disrupted based on the availability of witnesses.
 The University will make reasonable efforts to secure in-person testimony from law enforcement officers in cases where a student conduct charge results from an incident that was reported to law enforcement, and any University personnel who were involved in investigating a matter.
-However, sworn affidavits statement of law enforcement officers and official university reports may be considered by a hearing body in the absence of in-person testimony of the law enforcement officer or appropriate University employee(s), provided that the hearing body reasonably finds that the affidavit statement or report is otherwise reliable, and the respondent has an adequate opportunity to respond to all facts allege in the affidavit.
-If statement.
+However, sworn statement of law enforcement officers and official university reports may be considered by a hearing body in the absence of in-person testimony of the law enforcement officer or appropriate University employee(s), provided that the hearing body reasonably finds that the statement or report is otherwise reliable, and the respondent has an adequate opportunity to respond to all facts allege in the statement.
 If the witness does not attend, other written witness statements will be accepted for review in a formal hearing at the discretion of the hearing administrator or body.
 However, such statements will not be considered as having equal weight as witness information presented in a hearing and cannot be used as the sole information supporting a finding of responsibility.
-In formal hearings of cases falling under the jurisdiction of the Title IX Compliance Policy, witness statements may be relied upon for determination of responsibility if subject to cross examination as described in the Title IX Compliance Policy.